test-unit/test-unit/README.txt

 == FEATURES/PROBLEMS:

-* This (Test::Unit 1.2.3) is the original Test::Unit, taken
+* Test::Unit 1.2.3 is the original Test::Unit, taken
   straight from the ruby distribution.
 It is being distributed as a gem to allow tool builders to use it as a stand-alone package.
 (The test framework in ruby is going